skanjalkar/osuproject/README.md

 The most popular map for the top 10000 globally ranked player is Zan'ei, being in the top 5 for them with a frequency of 1227.
 The distribution of the mods shows  that only 6 players are able to play the map with Double Time mod.
 Rest of the players either playing with Hard Rock or No-Mod.
 Subsequently the performance points rewarded with accuracy between 97-100 is between 400-600, whereas the DoubleTime mod with without full combo provides around 1000 performance points, with 2 players getting 1157 and 1240 pp.

+Note that if you go to a map and check the top plays of a map, it need not correspond to the spread because the top 5 plays of a player need not be that map.
+For example, Player Umbre has the best score on the map Sidetracked day, however, it is not in his top 5 plays.
+Hence, that won't be shown in the cluster graph.
+If we plot specifically for a map then we can get the appropriate cluster.
+Maybe a future work.

 1. [Zan'ei](https://osu.ppy.sh/beatmaps/3601629)

 <p align="center">